-Financial instruments not measured at fair value include cash and cash equivalents, trade and other receivables, trade and other payables.
+Financial instruments not measured at fair value include cash and cash equivalents, trade receivables and trade payables.

-Due to their short-term nature, the carrying value of cash and cash equivalents, trade and other receivables, trade and other payables approximates their fair value.
+Due to their short-term nature, the carrying value of cash and cash equivalents, trade receivables and trade payables approximates their fair value.